 The responsibilities of the Expeditions and Fieldwork Committee are to guide both Council and the Senior Management Team in work concerning scientific expeditions, fieldwork and outdoor learning.

-Robert Lucas (Chair, Vice President: Expeditions & Fieldwork)
+Steve Jones (Chair, Vice President: Expeditions and Fieldwork)

 All members of the Committee will serve one fixed term of four years.